Insights for AWS partners

 Attraction and retention

-The good news for partners is that there’s plenty of enthusiasm among AWS professionals about working for a partner.
-In this section, we’ll take a closer look at what aspects of working in a partner environment appeal most to AWS talent, helping partner organizations better align their hiring strategies with the wants, needs, and expectations of candidates across the community.
+The positive news is that there is significant enthusiasm among AWS professionals for working with partners.
+In this section, we’ll explore the factors that make partner environments appealing to AWS talent, helping them to better align their hiring strategies with the desires, needs, and expectations of candidates in the community.

 Motivation to work for an AWS partner

-Almost two-thirds (60%, down from 62% in our last survey) of end user employees who responded to the survey would consider working for an AWS partner.
+Almost two-thirds (64%, up from 60% in our last survey) of end user employees who responded to the survey would consider working for an AWS partner.
 Factors cited as most likely to attract end user employees to a role with a partner include:

 Higher earning potential